Matched Multiuser Gaussian Source-Channel Communications via Uncoded Schemes: Introduction

 In the rest of the paper, we focus specifically on two joint source channel coding problems using the approach outlined above.
-The first problem is to send correlated Gaussian sources on a Gaussian broadcast channel where each receiver is interested in reconstructing only one source component (or equivalently one specific linear function of the source) under the MSE distortion measure.
-The second problem is to send vector Gaussian sources on a Gaussian multiple-access channel, where each transmitter observes a noisy combination of the source, {\em i.e.,} a case of the vector CEO problem, and the receiver wishes to reconstruct the source components (or equivalently linear functions of the source components) under the MSE distortion measure.
-General conditions for matching are derived, which either include or generalize well-known existing results on the optimality of uncoded schemes in the multiuser setting.
-Particularly notable are the following cases: \begin{itemize} \item The first problem generalizes the two-user case considered in \cite{Lapidoth:10BC} and \cite{Tian:11} to the $M$-user case, for which we show that the uncoded scheme is optimal for a large set of sources and channels; our results reveal that uncoded scheme can still be optimal when some source components are negatively correlated. \item The results on the second problem includes as specials cases the symmetric scalar Gaussian CEO problem \cite{Gastpar:08}, the problem of sending bivariate Gaussian sources on a Gaussian multiple-access channel \cite{Lapidoth:10MAC}, and sending remote (noisy) bivariate Gaussians on a Gaussian multiple-access channel \cite{LapidothWang:11}.
+The first problem is to send correlated Gaussian sources on a Gaussian broadcast channel where each receiver is interested in reconstructing only one source component (or equivalently, one specific linear function of the source) under the MSE distortion measure.
+The second problem is to send correlated Gaussian sources on a Gaussian multiple-access channel, where each transmitter observes a noisy combination of the source, {\em i.e.,} a case of the vector CEO problem, and the receiver wishes to reconstruct the source components (or equivalently, linear functions of the source components) under the MSE distortion measure.
+General conditions for matching are derived, which provide new optimality results previously unknown in the literature.
+These results either include or generalize well-known existing results on the optimality of uncoded schemes in the multiuser setting.
+Particularly notable are the following cases: \begin{itemize} \item The first problem generalizes the two-user case considered in \cite{Lapidoth:10BC} and \cite{Tian:11} to the $M$-user case, for which we show that an uncoded scheme is optimal for a large set of sources and channels; our results reveal that uncoded scheme can still be optimal when some source components are negatively correlated. \item The results on the second problem includes as special cases the symmetric scalar Gaussian CEO problem \cite{Gastpar:08}, the problem of sending bivariate Gaussian sources on a Gaussian multiple-access channel \cite{Lapidoth:10MAC}, and sending remote (noisy) bivariate Gaussians on a Gaussian multiple-access channel \cite{LapidothWang:11}.
 Our results reveal that in addition to the symmetric case considered in \cite{Gastpar:08}, uncoded scheme is also optimal when the sensor observation quality is proportional to the channel quality.
 These results also allow the sensor observations to have more general correlation structure and the observations to be noisy, thus extending the results in\cite{Lapidoth:10MAC} and \cite{LapidothWang:11}.
-When viewed from the perspective of computation, our result also provides new characterizations for the problem of computing linear functions of Gaussian random variables on the Gaussian multiple-access channels considered in \cite{NazerGastpar:07} and \cite{Vishwanath:12}. \end{itemize}
+When viewed from the perspective of computation, our result also provides new insights on the problem of computing linear functions of Gaussian random variables on the Gaussian multiple-access channels considered in \cite{NazerGastpar:07} and \cite{Vishwanath:12}. \end{itemize}